TIBCOSoftware/flogo-cli/docs/app.md

 - [ -o ] : optimize compilation, application will only contain activities and triggers used by its flows
 - [ -i ] : incorporates the configuration into the compiled application
+- [ -c configDir] : specifies the directory to use for configuration when using the -i flag

 ### help
 This command is used to display help on a particular command